beaesq/corn-monitor/README.md

 Sends SMS alerts for power outages.
 Sends SMS reports of temp & humidity readings every 1/2/3 days in 60/90/120 minute intervals.
 Can receive SMS commands to send temp & humidity report or check current SMS balance.

 An LCD and 4 push buttons are used to display the current date/time, average temp & humidity, and individual sensor readings.
+The LCD backlight, SD card saving, RTC settings, sensor reading interval, and SMS functions can be adjusted using the display.

 **Notes:**
   - SMS balance check is hard-coded for SMART haha